stb-tester/stb-tester/README.rst

       pixels the area to ignore.

 ocr(frame=None, region=None, mode=OcrMode.PAGE_SEGMENTATION_WITHOUT_OSD, lang=None)
-    Return the text present in the video frame.
+    Return the text present in the video frame as a Unicode string.

     Perform OCR (Optical Character Recognition) using the "Tesseract" open-source OCR engine, which must be installed on your system.